Pirates of the Caribbean: Dead Men Tell No Tales: Casting

 Speaking at the On Stranger Tides press launch in Cannes, Depp said he would play the role so long as it is popular with the public.
-In August 2012, news surfaced that Depp had signed for the fifth film, earning A$90 million to reprise his role.
+By August 2012, news surfaced that Depp had signed for the fifth film, earning A$90 million to reprise his role.
 One month later, Penélope Cruz stated that in spite of her enjoying playing Angelica in On Stranger Tides, she had not been contacted regarding a fifth film.
 Geoffrey Rush had commented on returning as Hector Barbossa in the fifth installment, saying "If they keep shapeshifting this character, absolutely," and implied that he might return as the villain.

-Orlando Bloom commented in December 2014, saying that while he was not sure whether he would return as Will Turner, there were talks.
-He also indicated that Disney could make a soft reboot with the franchise and focus on Will and his son.
-Both Will Turner's return and Bloom's participation was kept secret until the Disney D23 in 2015, after filming had wrapped.
-Despite having previously stated that she wouldn't return in 2014, there were reports suggesting that Keira Knightley would reprise her role as Elizabeth Swann due to Will returning.
-Once the film was shown to test audiences, the filmmakers felt they were "demanded" to reunite both Will and Elizabeth's character.
-To ensure that Knightley could reprise this role, the production moved for a one-day shoot in London, where she was working.
+Other co-stars from the previous film include Sam Claflin as Philip Swift, Astrid Berges-Frisbey as Syrena and Greg Ellis as Theodore Groves, even though Groves appeared to have died in On Stranger Tides.
+In October 2012, Keith Richards expressed interest in reprising his role as Captain Teague, but was unavailable by the time the film went into production.

 On December 2, 2013, it was reported that Christoph Waltz was in talks to appear as the film's main antagonist, but he later declined.
 The villain was eventually portrayed by Cruz's husband, Javier Bardem.
-In 2014, Bardem signed on to portray Armando Salazar, who in early scripts was referred to as Captain John Brand.
+In 2014, Bardem signed on to portray the ghostly Armando Salazar of the Spanish Navy, who in Nathanson's early scripts was referred to as the ghostly Captain John Brand of the British Navy.
 Bardem had liked the working environment of the fourth movie, which he witnessed accompanying his wife, and stated he was also a fan of the franchise and of Depp's performance as Jack Sparrow.
 Australian actor Brenton Thwaites entered talks for the role of Henry in late November 2014, after Disney chose him over Taron Egerton, George MacKay, Mitchell Hope, Ansel Elgort, and Sam Keeley.